Spring Boot includes the Spring Boot Actuator. This section answers questions that often arise from its use.

-management.port.
-To listen on a completely different network address (e.g. if you have an internal network for management and an external one for user
+management.server.port.
+To listen on a completely different network address (such as

+when you have an internal network for management and an external one for user

 source code and

-using.
-For example, if you are using Thymeleaf you would add an
+use.
+For example, if you use Thymeleaf, you can add an

 View that resolves with a name of